bahtiyartan/troia/docs/36Table.rst

 	- compare execution times of three variations.

-Sample 2: Locating on Tables using Hash Index
+Exercise 2: Locating on Tables using Hash Index
 ---------------------------------------------

 Define a table and fill table with all users in IASUSERS table.